annatrtl/nvidia_project/readme.md

 ## The Algorithm
 The algorithim uses a 2GB Jetson Nano, and so it uses it a preflashed SD card flashed from the NVIDIA webpage.
 The transfer model classifies the plant as safe or not by using pattern recognition.
 It does so by being trained on a modified version of the Pl@ntNet dataset, making it able to recognize 65 different plants.
 Once it recognizes the plant it will output out: whether the plant is poisonous or not based on training, and the confidence of the answer based on validation.
 It is up to the user to interepret the information.
 Note: A flower is considered poisonous if it is unsafe to eat.
+I wasn't able to include all of the original images used due to the 100 files limit, so the files included in this github are a fraction of the original.

 ## Running this project
 1. Connect to your Jetson Nano via VSCODE.